botpanel/documentation/README.md

 `https://botpanel.xyz/dashboard/VANITY_URL` -> `https://botpanel.xyz/dashboard/APPLICATION_ID`

 As application IDs are unique UUIDv4 strings, vanity URLs are not allowed to match said pattern.
 Additionally all vanity URLs must only consist of alphanumerics, underscores, or dashes.

+# Header Components

+Header components are the best way to organize content on a single page, allowing for a large title and description.

 # Input Components